skipperoo/mandelbrot-explorer/report.typ

       - SIMD support out-of-the-box via `@Vector`
       - OpenGL support via `C` interop functionality ], [
-      - It is still a relatively new language, so I do not expect LLMs to be good at handling more complex tasks
+      - It is still a relatively new language, so I do not expect LLMs to be as good as they could be with a more mainstream language
       - I have zero experience with this language
   ],
   ),